pocco81/true-zen.nvim/README.md

 ```

 ## Setup (configuration)
-As it's mentioned in the TL;DR, there are already some sane defaults that you may like, however you can change them to match your taste.
+As it's stated in the TL;DR, there are already some sane defaults that you may like, however you can change them to match your taste.
 This are the defaults:
 ```lua
 true_false_commands = false,
 cursor_by_mode = false,